rdx0120/StackCanaryBypass/README.md

 ```bash
 gcc -g -o vulnerable_binary vulnerable.c -fno-stack-protector -z execstack -no-pie
 ```
-This command compiles the C program with stack protection disabled to facilitate testing of the exploit
+This step disables security features, making the program ideal for testing the exploit.

 ### Setting up the Python Exploit Script
 1. Clone the repository to your local machine: